 An increase in bureaucracy, as well as a rise in the costs of hiring overseas staff, is likely to create difficulties for British tourist businesses.
 It could lead to understaffing and a drop in the ability of companies to perform their services adequately.

 Falling Numbers of Foreign Tourists in the UK

 The UK tourism industry is likely to experience a fall in tourist numbers immediately after a no-deal Brexit.
 At present 68% of the UK’s tourist visitors come from EU countries and this is expected to remain stable in the event of a negotiated exit from the European bloc.

 Nevertheless, it has also indicated there will be tougher security checks and the use of EEA ID cards at eGates and border checkpoints will be phased out during 2020.
-The government has yet to formally clarify if visas will be necessary for short touristic visits or not in these circumstances.
+The government has yet to formally clarify if visas or visa waivers will be necessary for short touristic visits or not in these circumstances.

 Loss of Funding Within the Tourist Industry